-Which fascinating Belgium facts do you know?
 This little European country is renowned for its exquisite gastronomy, which includes beer, fries, and waffles.
-Here are 40 intriguing facts about Belgium that can help you come off as a seasoned traveler.
+Here are 41 intriguing facts about Belgium that can help you come off as a seasoned traveller.

-You’ll be prepared to dazzle them with your knowledge the next time someone asks about Brussels’ significance or the origins of Belgian chocolate!
+You’ll be prepared to dazzle them with your knowledge the next time someone asks about the significance of Brussels or the origins of Belgian chocolate!

 Most people probably associate Belgium with its beers, chocolates, and waffles.
-Belgian culture, history, and athletic skills are all well-known, in addition to its delicious cuisine.
+Besides its delicious cuisine, Belgian culture, history, and athletic skills are well-known.

-Even when we talk about it, Belgian food is more than simply beer, chocolate, and waffles.
+Even when discussing it, Belgian food is more than beer, chocolate, and waffles.
 Keep on reading for more details on Belgium Facts.

-The Kusttram goes from Knokke-Heist to De Panne, which is close to France, along the Belgian coast, which is one of the most well-known Belgium Facts. (near the Netherlands).
+The Kusttram goes from Knokke-Heist to De Panne, close to France, along the Belgian coast, and is one of the most well-known Belgian facts. (near the Netherlands).

-The team has a 42-mile length (68 km).
-One of the 68 stations is located around every kilometer.
+The tram has an approximately 42-mile length (68 km).
+One of the 68 stations is located around every kilometre.
 The tram ride takes around 2 hours and 20 minutes to complete.

-One of the most widely known Belgium Facts is that the country is where French fries were first created.
+One of the most widely known facts about Belgium is that the country is where French fries were first created.
 These are unquestionably the best fries in the world.

 Moreover, they are ubiquitous.
 Every town and village has at least one fritkot, a truck, or a kiosk that offers fresh fries.